endlos99/xdt99/doc/MANUAL.md

 Note that the deletion is "secure" in the sense that the contents of the deleted files cannot be found anywhere on the disk after the deletion.

-The _write protection_ parameter `-w` toggles the current protection status of the given files.
+The _write protection option_ `-w` toggles the current protection status of the given files.

     $ xdm99.py work.dsk -w HELLO HELLO-CPY